rust-lang/blog.rust-lang.org/_posts/2015-04-24-FFI-and-Rust.md

 In more detail, Rust's *foreign function interface* (FFI) is the way that it communicated with other languages.
-Following Rust's design principles, the FFI provides a **zero cost abstraction** where function calls between Rust and C have identical performance to C function calls.
+Following Rust's design principles, the FFI provides a **zero-cost abstraction** where function calls between Rust and C have identical performance to C function calls.
 FFI bindings can also leverage language features such as ownership and borrowing to provide a **safe interface** that enforces protocols around pointers and other resources.
 These